Naked (Louise song)

-"Naked" is a song by English singer Louise, released on 27 May 1996, by EMI and First Avenue Records, as the third single from her debut solo album of the same name (1996).
+"Naked" is a song by English singer Louise, released on 27 May 1996 by EMI and 1st Avenue Records as the third single from her debut solo album of the same name (1996).
 The song was written by Trevor Steel, John Holliday and Denis Ingoldsby (Noel), and it was produced by Bump & Grind.
 The song charted at number five in the United Kingdom and was certified platinum there.
-It also became a top-20 hit in Iceland and Ireland.
+It also became a top-20 hit in Iceland, Ireland and Israel, and a top-70 hit in Australia.
 The accompanying music video was directed by Greg Masuak.

 Critical reception

 Jon O'Brien from AllMusic noted that "modeling itself on Janet Jackson's 'Rhythm Nation' era, the breathless vocals, funky R&B rhythms, and risqué video of 'Naked' catapulted Louise into the Top Five for the first time."
 Can't Stop the Pop described it as a "slick pop anthem; the delivery snaps and gets right to the point".
 They added that "it’s a performance quite unlike any that Louise had delivered before, but one which suits her immensely.
 The pacing is perfect, with each line rolling fluidly off her tongue.
 The chorus remains similarly tight, while also allowing Louise some room to purr her way through it sensually".

 Pan-European magazine Music & Media named it "a charming pop/dance record with a simply irresistible hook, which makes it easy to programme for a multitude of formats."
 A reviewer from Music Week gave it a score of three out of five, noting that "more poppy than previous releases, this should see the former Eternal member in the Top 20 once more."
 In his review of the album, Mark Sutherland from NME stated that "nothing else quite touches the majesty of 'Naked'".
 In 2014, the Official UK Chart named "Naked" a "pop gem" and a "tribute to feeling a bit frisky".